Carbon reporting software — UK 2026 buyer’s guide

 SECR already applies to approximately 11,000 large UK companies.

-The FCA has proposed mandatory UK SRS S2 for listed companies from 1 January 2027 — subject to the Policy Statement expected autumn 2026.
+Under FCA CP26/5, which closed to consultation in March 2026, mandatory UK SRS S2 is proposed for listed companies from 1 January 2027, with a Policy Statement expected autumn 2026.

-Large private companies may face mandatory requirements from 2028 under the MCR programme.
+Large private companies may face mandatory requirements from 2028 or later under the Modernising Corporate Reporting programme.

 Which platform is best for SECR compliance?